unrealwork/atsd-use-cases/USMortality/README.md

 ---------------------

 Here are some basic SQL queries with brief descriptions included.
 Look these over to get yourself acclimated to the general format of SQL queries.
 In the example following this section, we will in detail walk through executing a query from start to finish.
+You can read more about SQL syntax [here](https://github.com/axibase/atsd-docs/blob/master/api/sql/README.md#syntax).

 ```sql
 SELECT *